Magpie512/Comp1112-Document-Automation-Python/styleGuideRules.md

 All variable names must be meaningful
     - Example: 'age' or 'destinationPointer'

+    UNLESS for i in range (because generally i means iterate)

 ### Header
 Start each program with a header containing:
 	- Name